CalvinY8/blender_pauldron_rigger_demo/README.md

 specify a few fields, press start!</br>

 Process:
-doing some simple math and physics calculations on the armature...</br>
+doing simple math and physics calculations, and modifying the armature accordingly...</br>

 Output:
 The shoulder armor will now adjust position based on arm motion,</br>